gvwilson/thirdbit/src/fiction/makers-return/index.md

 I think I met your sister in virtual.
 We're going to land soon,"
 she added in a breathless rush.
+"Like,
+tomorrow soon.
-"Lots of things are broken and Central isn't talking to us any more so Captain Leung and Doctor Meadows decided we have to land and—"
+Lots of things are broken and Central isn't talking to us any more so Captain Leung and Doctor Meadows decided we have to land and, and if this map is right, we're going to land right next to you!"

 "Violet!
 Shut that down!"